Stillbirth Compensation Claims and Neonatal Death

 An Inquest is not intended to be an inquiry into who was to blame for the death, but during the Coroner’s investigation and the Inquest, important information is likely to come to light that will assist in proving whether a failure of care contributed towards the death.

 In addition to pursuing a claim for compensation after stillbirth, IBB has an experienced team of lawyers and advocates who will be able to provide you with advice during the Coroner’s investigation into the death and legal representation at the Inquest.

 How good are IBB Law?

-We are accredited by the Law Society for Personal Injury Law reflecting our expertise in this area.
+We are accredited by the Law Society for Personal Injury Law, reflecting our expertise in this area, including stillbirth claims.
 IBB Claims’ partner Malcolm Underhill has particular expertise with all types of brain injuries, being accredited as a Brain Injury Specialist by the Association of Personal Injury Lawyers (APIL).